GeorgeShvab/CS50FinalProject/readme.md

 Also, firstly I did this website in Ukrainian, so some words i code can be not translated.<br/>
 <br/>

-Also, I deployed this app on heroku, you can find it here https://yumforcs50.herokuapp.com/
+Also, I deployed this app on heroku, you can find it here https://yumforcs50.herokuapp.com/<br/>
+My video for CS50 on Youtube: https://youtu.be/xITAKt3yqD0<br>

 <br/>